Published on

 Balancing Performance, Security, and Evolution in GraphQL

 Schema evolution is an ongoing process in GraphQL.
 As business requirements change, so must the schema.
-However, this evolution needs to be managed carefully to avoid breaking changes for existing clients.
 Versioning strategies, deprecating fields instead of removing them, and providing clear changelogs can help manage this evolution smoothly.
-Regular communication with stakeholders and API consumers is also crucial in this process.

 Building a Tailored GraphQL Strategy for Your Organization